theunknownshu/SeedifyPriceBot/README.md

 A telegram bot that uses the Pancake Swap API to recieve the price of a token.

-Curerntly be used for this bot on telegram: https://t.me/SeedifyPriceBot
+Currently being used for this bot on telegram: https://t.me/SeedifyPriceBot

 I've never really used Github before but I've attached all the files in the "Releases" section.